iqbal-arif/Angular-Concepts/2-directives/Angular-Directives-README.md

 4. Types of Angular View Encapsulation
    An encapsulation policy for the component's styling.
 Possible values:

-   1. ViewEncapsulation.Emulated: Apply modified component styles in order to emulate a native Shadow DOM CSS encapsulation behavior.
+   1. ViewEncapsulation.Emulated: Uses Angular content attributes: Apply modified component styles in order to emulate a native Shadow DOM CSS encapsulation behavior.
-   2. ViewEncapsulation.None: Apply component styles globally without any sort of encapsulation.
+   2. ViewEncapsulation.None: For Plan CSS: Apply component styles globally without any sort of encapsulation.
-   3. ViewEncapsulation.ShadowDom: Use the browser's native Shadow DOM API to encapsulate styles.
+   3. ViewEncapsulation.ShadowDom: Creates a new Browser Document, combines CSS in shadow-root: Use the browser's native Shadow DOM API to encapsulate styles.

    If not supplied, the value is taken from the CompilerOptions which defaults to ViewEncapsulation.Emulated.

    If the policy is ViewEncapsulation.Emulated and the component has no Component#styles styles nor Component#styleUrls styleUrls, the policy is automatically switched to ViewEncapsulation.None.